ApinyaCHS/BugReports-QA-API/README.md

 ## 🛠 Notes
 - Requires a FAISS index built with the same embedding model.
 - Ollama server must be running before startup.
-- For production, consider using `gunicorn` with `uvicorn.workers.UvicornWorker` or Docker deployment.

 ---